 Research and extension organisations or universities in the above mentioned regions will be identified by open advertisement in Newspapers.
-The selection of Regional-cum-Facilitation Centres in different institutions shall be undertaken through a committee of 4 or 5 experts which will be constituted as and when required.
+The selection of Regional Cum Facilitation Centres in different institutions shall be undertaken through an Advisory Committee of 4 or 5 experts which will be constituted as and when required.
 The same committee shall also periodically review the progress in implementation of the activities of RCFCs and guide NMPB.
-The support to these regional centres shall be in project mode and shall be decided with the approval of the Secretary, Ministry of AYUSH / Standing Finance Committee.
-The Budget and activities can be decided with the approval of SFC as and when required.
+The support to these regional centres shall be in project mode and shall be decided with the approval of the Secretary, Ministry of Ayush/ Project Approval Committee (PAC).
+The Budget and activities can be decided with the approval of PAC as and when required.